 Our first stop was an old train cemetery.
 They were used to transport minerals, though we were not told what kind.
 We stopped for lunch at a restaurant made entirely of salt.
-My vegetarian meal consisted of two hard-boiled, but still running eggs.
+I requested vegetarian accommodations for meals during the tour.
+My “lunch”consisted of two hard-boiled, but still running eggs.

-We drove more in the vast whiteness of the land.
+We continued driving in the vast whiteness of the land.
 At first, I thought it was weird that God could have put something here, and he just left a big empty space.
 In every direction was nothingness, but it wasn’t nothing… because how could nothing be so beautiful?
-The salt flats were like a dream to me.
+The salt flats were like a dream.
 The more I looked at the flats, the more I was able to see God’s character in a new light.

-I had seen mountains which proved His strength, and animals that proclaimed His creativity, and rivers that sung His name, but I think these things are too easily captured by the human mind.
-I needed to be unable to fit Him in my mind to really feel His omnipotence.
-The flats were just the ticket to this inability of comprehension.
+I had seen mountains which proved His strength, and animals that proclaimed His creativity, and rivers that sung His name.
+I understood these things.
+But God cannot be fully understood.
+The salt flats were everywhere; they declared His omnipresence.

 Along with this experience came the most incredible sunset I have ever seen in my life.
 I know you might think I’m exaggerating here, but God was exaggerating the sky in a way that put me in tears.
 This otherworldly moment in the middle of the unbelievable Bolivian desert quickly sent me to my knees.
 Ignoring the below freezing temperature, and focusing on what can only be described as a miracle sky, I wept.